 2. Glass Tile

-Glass tiles for a kitchen backsplash have fast become the “in” thing and with good reason: they come in a gazillion different sizes, colors and mesh mounted mosaics, super easy to clean and can really make a backsplash pop.
+Glass tiles for a kitchen backsplash have fast become the “in” thing, and with good reason: they come in a gazillion different sizes, colors, and mesh-mounted mosaics, super easy to clean, and can make a backsplash pop.

-Folks who go with glass tiles usually want something a little bit different than what porcelain or ceramic tile offer.
-Glass tile comes in so many different finishes like plain and shiny (pictured), “cracked”, frosted and infused.
+Folks who go with glass tiles usually want something slightly different from what porcelain or ceramic tile offer.
+Glass tile comes in so many different finishes like plain and shiny (pictured), “cracked,” frosted, and infused.

-It’s not anywhere near as tough as porcelain but how tough do you really need it to be on your kitchen wall?
+It’s not anywhere near as tough as porcelain, but how tough do you need it to be on your kitchen wall?
 Unless you’re habitually throwing barbells at it, the tile will last and look great for many years.
-Since glass tile usually comes in a higher gloss finish than other backsplash options, just be aware it’s more likely to show imperfections like streaks, etc. if it’s not kept pristine.
+Since glass tile usually comes in a higher gloss finish than other backsplash options, be aware it’s more likely to show imperfections like streaks, etc., if it’s not kept pristine.

 3. Natural Stone (marble, slate, travertine, etc.)

-There’s nothing more beautiful than natural stone on a backsplash to compliment countertops but you need to be aware of what to expect with natural products.
+There’s nothing more beautiful than natural stone on a backsplash to complement countertops, but you need to know what to expect with natural products.

-These are much softer than your porcelain or ceramic tile and are porous so they stain quite easily.
-That’s why natural stone backsplash tile must be well sealed before normal use.
+These are much softer than your porcelain or ceramic tile and are porous, so they stain pretty easily.
+That’s why natural stone backsplash tile must be well sealed before regular use.

-If they are not, they will absorb stains like a sponge and the only way to remove the stain is to remove the tile.
-A good penetrating stone sealer like Aqua Mix will fill all the micro holes in the stone making it resistant to common kitchen products.
+If they are not, they will absorb stains like a sponge, and the only way to remove the stain is to remove the tile.
+An excellent penetrating stone sealer like Aqua Mix will fill all the micro holes in the stone, making it resistant to everyday kitchen products.

 If you clean your backsplash regularly and cook often, you might want to reseal it every year.
-So the maintenance for this material is quite high if you entertain a lot which is something you really need to be aware of before getting natural stone products.
+So the maintenance for this material is relatively high if you entertain a lot, which you need to be aware of before getting natural stone products.

-This is a great option however if you’re showcasing a home, don’t cook much and spend a lot of time away from home.
-Natural stone is timeless and never goes out of style so it’s always a safe choice if it’s suitable for your home.
+Natural stone is timeless and never goes out of style, so it’s always a safe choice if it’s suitable for your home.
 Expect to pay considerably more on natural stone backsplash tiles and mosaics than other materials.
-Some installers will also charge more to lay them so check with them beforehand.
+Some installers will also charge more to lay them, so check with them beforehand.

 4. Hybrid (natural & synthetic blend)

-So for example if you have one that is mixed with natural stone and glass, you get the timeless beauty of the stone but with the impact of the glass pieces.
+So, for example, if you have one mixed with natural stone and glass, you get the timeless beauty of the stone but with the impact of the glass pieces.
 These are getting increasingly popular because they are so flexible.